EthanGilles/EthanGilles/README.md

 ###

 <p align="left">Hey!
 I'm Ethan.
 I'm a Computer Science Major from Maine.
 Currently I am interning as a System Administrator at a local healthcare facility.
-I also work for the chair of my Computer Science department, previously as a TA and currently as a Tech, helping create student resource documents for the department using LaTeX. <br><br>I use WSL-2 with Ubuntu and NeoVim for all of my personal development.
-My NeoVim configuration has a focus of using LaTeX but supports all of the work I need to do for my major.<br><br>At work I use VSCode to create projects using yaml and Ansible that automate updates that come in from the DevOps team.
-I am also apart of the team that is migrating all Group Policies from on-site AD to Azure AD.</p>
+I also work for the chair of my Computer Science department, previously as a TA and currently as a Tech, helping create student resource documents for the department using LaTeX. </p>

 ###